open-autonomy/spot/specification/ApproachingLastMileV1.md

 ```

 ## To Area Use case:
 The truck was dispatched to an over the edge dump (or paddock) in an open area and is determined by AHS to be the next vehicle to enter the primary queue.
-To avoid slowing down as the truck as it is approaching the area, it wants to get it’s final last mile dispatching to know which queue and spot to use.
+To avoid slowing down as the truck as it is approaching the area, it wants to get its final last mile dispatching to know which queue and spot to use.
 In this case the truck does not interact with another heavy vehicle so the truck must “auto-kickout” once it’s done dumping.

 ### To Area Message Example
 ```json